maddiemcgoy9/TP3/Project.md

 ## Project Details: With logical organization and clear but concise writeups.

-Using Keras Sequential models for text analysis using LSTM (long short term memory).
+Using Keras Sequential models for text analysis using a Bidirectional LSTM (long short term memory).
-Removal of stop words (e.g. articles, conjunctions, prepositions)
+Removal of stop words (e.g. articles, conjunctions, prepositions), this helps the model focus only on the more important words in the essays.
+LSTM models are great for understanding patterns in text (like sentences) and so they're good for an application like this where we want to train a model to try to understand lots of text.
+Bidirectional LSTM means that the model reads the essays from both directions to increase understanding.